 The Local Levy is an additional, locally-raised, source of income for the North West Regional Flood Defence Committee.
 The income is raised by way of a levy on the County Councils and Unitary Authorities within the committee boundaries, which is voted for by the local authority members of the committee and administered by the Environment Agency on behalf of the RFCC.
-The North West RFCC budget for 2013/14 is $\pounds$ 3,638,000 of which Halton's contribution amounted to $\pounds$ 61,510.

 The local levy is used to support, with the approval of the committee, flood risk management projects that are not considered to be national priorities and hence do not attract full national funding through Flood Defence Grant in Aid.
 The local levy also allows locally important projects to go ahead to reduce the risk of flooding within the committee area.
-In 2013/14, the RFCC allocated £15,000 to Halton Borough Council for culvert survey and inspection works.